Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Preliminaries

-Now we give an enlightening reformulation of the indefinite linearized ALM \eqref{IALM}, which brings some new theoretical insights to the proposed numerical scheme for the studied convex minimization problem \eqref{problem} with linear inequality constraints.
+Now we give an enlightening reformulation of the IDL-ALM \eqref{IALM}, which brings some new theoretical insights to the proposed numerical scheme for the studied model \eqref{problem}.
+More concretely, setting $\tilde{\lambda}^k=\lambda^k-\beta(Ax^k-b)$, the subproblem \eqref{ILAM-X} equals to